How I Started a UK Business

 The last three jobs I’ve had in a row ended poorly, for brevity and nicety I will describe them as differences of opinion with members of management.
 I couldn’t decide if I was unlucky and got three assholes or if I was the asshole but I am smart enough to know a pattern when I see one, I didn’t want to go 4 for 4.

 I decided to set up on my own.
-I had a handful of clients who had already said they would love to give me more work if I had more time and I was earning enough recurring revenue from other projects to know I could probably ramp that up in the next while.
+I had a handful of clients who had already said they would love to give me more work if I had more time and I was earning enough recurring revenue from other projects to know I could ramp that up in the next while.

 Planning